saegl5/Gitea-Red/README.md

 ~~Soft~~, Lite and dark red theme.
 Utilizes Gitea's default themes but with some colors and images from the Gitea-Red-Silver fork.

+**Theme featured in [Awesome Gitea](https://gitea.com/gitea/awesome-gitea/)!** :tada:

 ## Directions

-01. Locate your custom directory: Site Administration > Configuration > Custom File Root Path (e.g., /var/lib/gitea/custom)
+1. Locate your custom directory: Site Administration > Configuration > Custom File Root Path (e.g., /var/lib/gitea/custom)
-02. Verify if a public and templates directory exist within the custom directory
+2. Verify if a public and templates directory exist within the custom directory
-03. If the public and templates directory exist, make sure the public directory contains two directories: css and img, and make sure the templates directory contains one directory: base
+3. If the public and templates directory exist, make sure the public directory contains two directories: css and img, and make sure the templates directory contains one directory: base
-04. If the css, img and base directories do not exist, then create them
+4. If the css, img and base directories do not exist, then create them
-05. To add just the themes (not the red Gitea logos or kid-friendly Comic fonts), copy [theme-auto-red.css](./public/css/theme-auto-red.css), [theme-red.css](./public/css/theme-red.css), and [theme-arc-red.css](./public/css/theme-arc-red.css) into the css directory
+5. To add just the themes (not the red Gitea logos or kid-friendly Comic fonts), copy [theme-auto-red.css](./public/css/theme-auto-red.css), [theme-red.css](./public/css/theme-red.css), and [theme-arc-red.css](./public/css/theme-arc-red.css) into the css directory
-06. To add the red Gitea logos, backup any existing img directory, and copy all the [logos](./public/img/) into your img directory
+6. To add the red Gitea logos, backup any existing img directory, and copy all the [logos](./public/img/) into your img directory
-07. To add the kid-friendly Comic fonts, copy [head_style.tmpl](./templates/base/head_style.tmpl) into the base directory
+7. To add the kid-friendly Comic fonts, copy [head_style.tmpl](./templates/base/head_style.tmpl) into the base directory
-08. Locate your configuration file: Site Administration > Configuration > Configuration File Path (e.g., /etc/gitea/app.ini)
+8. Locate your configuration file: Site Administration > Configuration > Configuration File Path (e.g., /etc/gitea/app.ini)
-09. Add to the configuration file:
+9. Add to the configuration file:
     ```ini
     [ui]
     THEMES = auto,gitea,arc-green,auto-red,red,arc-red